Chuck Tingle: Mainstream publications

 In July 2022, Tor Books signed Tingle to a two-book deal under its Nightfire horror imprint.
 The first book, Camp Damascus, was published in July 2023.
-Camp Damascus reached number 32 on the USA Today bestseller list on July 26, 2023.
+It reached number 32 on the USA Today bestseller list on July 26, 2023.
 Camp Damascus explores themes of religious extremism, conversion camp, and neurodivergency.
 In a review for PRIDE, Derry Paver wrote, "This is the kind of horror literature that is both timeless and yet perfectly descriptive of the sad state of the world today for LGBTQ+ people."
 Camp Damascus was nominated for the Bram Stoker Award for Best Novel.

 Bury Your Gays was published in July 2024.
 Library Journal reviewed Bury Your Gays positively, writing: Tingle’s (Camp Damascus) latest outing is another refreshingly original look at horror, this time mixed in with algorithmic art, commodification of identity, and coercive capitalism.
 His hallmark inventiveness with structure, trope, and genre come through clearly here and are balanced perfectly.
 Nods to fandoms that have experienced “buried gays” are sprinkled throughout the book, and love in all forms—platonic, romantic, and everything between—remains the way to beat evil.
 Terror comes as much from being forced into a stereotype as from being killed by a cinematic villain.

-Bury Your Gays won the Locus Award for Best Horror Novel in 2025.
+Bury Your Gays won the 2025 Locus Award for Best Horror Novel.
+It was a finalist for the 2025 Lambda Literary Award for Speculative Fiction.